 We hear prefaces like this all the time.
-There seems to be this strange misnomer promulgated throughout the internet—and throughout our day-to-day lives for that matter—that labels are a bad thing.
+There seems to be this strange misnomer promulgated throughout the Internet—and throughout our daily lives—that labels are a bad thing.

-We would like to posit to you, however, that labels aren’t necessarily a bad thing at all.
-In fact, labels are a necessary part of our lives.
+We posit to you, however, that labels aren’t necessarily a bad thing: labels are a necessary part of our lives.
 If you use a language, then you are, by definition, labeling things.

 Label: I am sitting in a chair.
 Label: I am typing on a computer.
 Several labels: I am a thirty year old heterosexual white male.

-So, why are we so bothered with labels?
+So why are we bothered by labels?
 The rub seems to be when we give too much meaning to our labels.
-You see, you’re not only a black woman or a tall man or an ill person or an agoraphobic kleptomaniac.
-You are so much more.
-You are thousands of labels at once, and that is OK.
+You see, you’re not only a black woman, or a tall man, or an agoraphobic person: you are so much more.
+You are thousands of labels at once, and that is okay.
 Labeling is just the start in the process of better understanding someone or something.